spyroskantas/cp-command-implemented-on-C/README.md

   -v output transfer info like time bytes copied and speed

-  -d delete dest-dir files that source dir has not
+  -d delete dest-dir files that source-dir has not

   -l list files copied